Banner: Detail from Lloyds of London by Richard Coward

 Projects must take place in the UK.

 If you have submitted a previously successful application you must leave it 3 years before re-applying.
+So, if you obtained a grant in 2022, you must wait until 2026 to apply again.

 You may only submit one application in a year.